What Makes a Canvas Easy to Stitch?

 4. Are lines straight?
 Can you tell what color each intersection should be?
 Kits and computer-printed canvases are less accurate to one degree or another, than hand-painted canvases.
 The more exact the painting (called stitch painting) the easier it will be to stitch.

 5. Look for canvases with solid areas of color and no lots of fine details.
 These are harder to stitch.
+If there are shaded areas, the canvas is more difficult to stitch.

-There is a trade-off (isn’t there always).
+There is a trade-off (isn’t there always?).
 A stitch painted hand painted canvas needlepoint will be more expensive.

-However good needlepoint canvases exist at every price level and it’s worth it to be a smart needlpoint consumer.
+Good needlepoint canvases exist at every price level and it’s worth it to be a smart needlpoint consumer.

 All good points Janet.
 Your observations brought me back to the 70′s when all I knew were kits, and the number one thing that discouraged me from finishing a canvas was not being able to determine exactly where one color ended and the other began.
 Even to this day I do better when this is clearly defined although I stop and look at what I’ve stitched and if that looks right then I don’t worry about the painted lines.
 Although it’s in my nature to be a literal rule follower, I have trained myself to lighten up when it comes to stitching.
 The one thing that remains a major mystery for me now is whether to stitch the black lines defining elements of the design in black or in the adjacent color????